codsen/codsen/packages/gulp-email-remove-unused-css/README.md

 This library is meant to be used on any HTML where there are **no external stylesheets** and there are no JavaScript which could add or remove classes or id's dynamically.
 It's quite rare to find a **web page** that would be like that, but it's the case for all **email newsletters** and this library is aimed at cleaning email HTML code.
 If your website's HTML is like that, this library will work perfectly fine on it as well.
 Email HTML and website HTML are both the same markup language.

-If you need more advanced CSS removal tools, check out [uncss](https://github.com/giakki/uncss) and [gulp-uncss](https://github.com/ben-eb/gulp-uncss) which runs a headless browser and is capable to parse external stylesheets.
+If you need more advanced CSS removal tools, check out [uncss](https://github.com/giakki/uncss) and [gulp-uncss](https://github.com/ben-eb/gulp-uncss) which runs a headless browser and are capable to parse external stylesheets.
 However, it's by magnitude slower and it's definitely an overkill for email HTML code.

 There's also more direct competitor, [postcss-remove-unused](https://www.npmjs.com/package/postcss-remove-unused) which uses [Cheerio](https://www.npmjs.com/package/cheerio), but: